Leicestershire County Council

 - 22.7 working days average turnaround per assessment (from allocation to submission)

-We engaged on a 4-month initial term with Leicestershire County Council to eliminate the backlog of Best Interests Assessments and ensure the Council was able to deal with future demand effectively.
+We engaged on a 4-month initial term with Leicestershire County Council to eliminate the waiting list of Best Interests Assessments and ensure the Council was able to deal with future demand effectively.

 All cases forwarded to our Administration Team were screened before being allocated to a qualified Assessor.
 Through this process, 14.7% of all cases were screened out, representing savings to the Council £184,986 in over the lifetime of the project.